alinex/bash-lib/doc/function/remote_bashlib.md

 # remote_bashlib

-## Deprected: Run bashlib command on remote.
+## Deprecated: Run bashlib command on remote.

 The `modules` are a comma separated list of module names like network os.
 The modules can be: